Phurga/obsidian_vault/concepts/species-area relationship.md

 ## criticism
 Species richness distribution might be more related to habitat diversity and heterogeneity: this relationship is effective for habitat generalist species but is not adapted for habitat specialists ([[Matthews2014_Habitatfragmentation]]).

-#todo/notsure SAR is on one side linked to the [[theory of island biogeography]] while habitat diversity approaches is linked to the [[niche theory]].
+#todo/notsure SAR is on one side linked to the [[island biogeography]] while habitat diversity approaches is linked to the [[niche theory]].
 The latter is seamingly more mechanistic while the first one is more correlative.
 ## data sources for calculations
 [[Storch2012_Universalspecies]] gives z values for mammals, birds and amphibious at regional level (consolidated in appendix S1.2 of [[Kuipers2021_Consideringhabitat]]).